elastic/package-storage/README.md

 # Package Storage
-This is a storage repository for the packages served through the [package registry](https://github.com/elastic/package-registry) service.
+This is a storage repository for the packages served through the package registry service.
+See the [`package-registry` repository](https://github.com/elastic/package-registry) for basic registry API usage and examples.

-It contains 3 branches with the packages for the different environments:
+The `package-storage` repository contains 3 branches with the packages for the different environments:

 * snapshot
 * staging